Golliwog: In culture

-In the USA, it became popular in the form of children's literature, dolls, children's china and other toys, ladies' perfume, and jewellery.
+In the United States, the United Kingdom, Australia, South Africa and parts of Europe, in the late 19th and early 20th centuries, the golliwog character became popular in the form of children's literature, dolls, children's ceramics and other toys, ladies' perfume, and jewellery.
+One reason for its popularity and quick spread was that Upton never copyrighted the character and it became public domain, so anyone could use the golliwog name and image for their products.

 Golliwogg's Cakewalk is the sixth and final piece in the Children's Corner, a suite for piano published by French composer Claude Debussy in 1908.

+While the first golliwog dolls were mostly self-made by parents for their children, in the early 20th century industrial production of golliwog plush dolls began.
+In 1908, German plush toy producer Steiff became the first company to mass-produce golliwog dolls, with other important German producers being Schuco and Levin.

 British jam manufacturer James Robertson & Sons used a golliwog called Golly as its mascot from 1910, after John Robertson apparently saw children playing with golliwog dolls in the United States.
 Robertson's started producing promotional Golly badges in the 1920s, which could be obtained in exchange for tokens gained from their products.
 By the 1950s, the firm had incorporated the figure into the advertising campaign for its jams with the slogan "Golly!
-They're Good."
+They're Good".

+In Australia a chocolate-flavoured Golliwog biscuit was made by Guests Biscuits from the mid 1950s until November 1962 when the brand merged with Arnott's.
+The name was changed to Scalliwag in the mid-1990s, however the biscuits remained the same shape.
+The product was discontinued by the late 1990s, though they made a brief reappearance in 2010.

+In 1976, the world's first "special shape" hot air balloon was built by Cameron Balloons.
+Its shape and design was based on the Roberson's Golly character.

-In 1983, Robertson's products were boycotted by Ken Livingstone's Greater London Council as offensive, and in 1988 the character ceased to be used in television advertising.
+In 1983, Robertson's products were boycotted by Ken Livingstone's Greater London Council due to their offensiveness, and in 1988 the character ceased to be used in television advertising.
 The company used to give away golliwog badges and small plaster figures playing musical instruments (jazz musicians) or sports and other such themes.
 The Gollywog badge collection scheme was withdrawn in 2001.